FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 **Troughs**: Spectral regions where water absorption is less intense, like valley.
 Can indicate chemical components.

+## Land use/land cover

+[@Agustina_Sismande]: Land use -> main trigger in contamination source.
+Agriculture's fertilizers runoff are the main nutrient source that contributes tot the eutrophication.
+While high Phosphorus and Nitrogen concentration promotes the eutrophication, the low water interchange rate also affects.

 ## Importance (Justification)

 Water monitoring is required for sustainable urban water supply.
 The level of treatment required for human and animal consumption, agriculture, and industry necessitates an understanding of quality of water sources. [@gholizadeh_comprehensive_2016]

 In-situ measurement of physical, chemical and biological Water Quality Parameters is costly, time consuming and labor intensive despite of having high accuracy.
 Thus it is not feasible for regional and simultaneous measurement at regional scale.
 Also, point sampling, as it is also known,  are not able to identify the spatial nor temporal variation of measured parameters. [@gholizadeh_comprehensive_2016]

 ## Remote Sensing

 Water transparency is a key variable because the amount of light penetrating throughout the water column restricts the rate at which benthic algae, phytoplankton and macrophytes can assimilate energy for photosynthesis.